MayCXC/PLEBS/README.md

     ╔═╗┬─┐┌─┐ ┬┌─┐┌─┐┌┬┐  ┌─┐┬ ┬╦  ╔═╗┬─┐  ┬┌┐┌  ╔╗ ┌─┐╔═╗┬ ┬
     ╠═╝├┬┘│ │ │├┤ │   │   ├┤ │ │║  ║╣ ├┬┘  ││││  ╠╩╗├─┤╚═╗├─┤
     ╩  ┴└─└─┘└┘└─┘└─┘ ┴   └─┘└─┘╩═╝╚═╝┴└─  ┴┘└┘  ╚═╝┴ ┴╚═╝┴ ┴
 I wanted to learn more about bash and math, this was the result.
-Feel free to open an issue with suggestions or questions.
+Please open an issue with any suggestions or questions.